Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have worked on documenting the usecases(Iteration-2).

 Documented comprehensive use cases for telemedicine app and also reviewed functional requirements list and updated.

+I did some research on non-functional requirements and contributed in documentation of those requirements.